 Spring Cleaning and Yard Sale Reuse/Recycling Options

 Thank you for considering recycling for your spring cleaning and/or garage sale.
 There are many recycling options the City of Columbia Heights and other local vendors provide to properly dispose of most materials in your house.
-A fall cleaning packet is available at City buildings.
-You can also call 763-706-3700 to order one, or download one here.
+A spring cleaning packet is available at City buildings or you can call 763-706-3700 to order one.

 The City provides curbside appliance and electronics collection.
 The Columbia Heights Recycling Center has a dumpster for large cardboard or excess paper, a scrap metal bin for any household or garage items that are mostly metal, plus there are bins for string lights (holiday lights), fluorescent bulbs, motor oil and filters, antifreeze, tires, and household batteries.

 The City hosts an annual citywide garage sale.
 This is a great opportunity to clear out any unwanted stuff.

 Bring your broken items back to life instead of trashing them.
 There are several free Fix-It Clinics scheduled for Anoka County.
 Items can be donated if you get them working again.